data center design

 This post will look at a DSN as a self-contained Catalyst 6500 series with ACE and firewall service modules.
 Virtualization at the services layer can be accomplished by creating separate contexts representing separate virtual devices.
 Multiple contexts are similar to having multiple standalone devices.

 The Cisco Firewall Services Module ( FWSM ) provides a stateful inspection firewall service within a Catalyst 6500.
-In addition, it offers separation through a virtual security context that can be transparently implemented as Layer 2 or as a router “hop” at Layer 3.
+It also offers separation through a virtual security context that can be transparently implemented as Layer 2 or as a router “hop” at Layer 3.
 The Cisco Application Control Engine ( ACE ) module also provides a range of load-balancing capabilities within a Catalyst 6500.

 FWSM features